keystonejs/keystone/examples/framework-astro/README.md

 # Notes

 The `astro.config.mjs` file contains a `vite` configuration object, this should not be required outside of the Keystone Monorepo

-## Try it out in CodeSandbox 🧪

-You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
-To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/framework-astro>.
-You can also fork this sandbox to make your own changes.